Roboy/esp-wheelchair/software/README.md

 cd etc
 nano rc.local

-and then add rc.local with these commands
+and then add rc.local with these commands:

-...

 #stops royale viewer entity
 systemctl stop royaleviewer